RohanSidhu/CAT125_Website/pages/info.md

     </div><!-- /.medium-4.columns -->

 </div><!-- /.row -->
 We have a sports car, a simple sedan, or an old time classic.
-Another examples would be food:
+Another example would be food:
 <div class="row">
     <div class="medium-4 columns t30">
     <img src="{{ site.urlimg }}snacks.jpeg" alt="">